Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 - Package Manifest SHOULD list the models used by the application (`/etc/monai/pkg.json#models`).

   - Models SHALL be defined by name (`/etc/monai/pkg.json#models[*].name`).

+    - Model names SHALL NOT contain any Unicode whitespace or control characters.

+    - Model names SHALL NOT exceed 128 bytes in length.

   - Models SHOULD provide a file-system path if they're included in the MAP itself (`/etc/monai/pkg.json#models[*].path`).